msh9/codinginthetrenches.com/content/post/2015-01-04-repository-pattern-overuse-the-double-repository-with-microsoft-entity-framework-and-other-orms.md

      …
  }</pre>

-While the above code doesn’t itself lead to anything terrible, it does essentially re-implement functionality that is already written into Entity Framework’s and Hibernate’s base classes.
-The problem with the generic repository and the single line veneer repositories is that they don’t add anything to the application other than more classes and interfaces to manage.
+While the above code doesn't itself lead to anything terrible, it does essentially re-implement functionality that is already written into Entity Framework's and Hibernate's base classes.
+The problem with the generic repository and the single line veneer repositories is that they don't add anything to the application other than more classes and interfaces to manage.
 The above methods are _not_ inherently evil, they make sense in cases where the application repositories contain significant logic (and possibly use the unit of work pattern).
-In many cases though the application’s repositories consist of single line adapter methods that do not do anything beyond pass calls onto the next layer down.
+In many cases though the application's repositories consist of single line adapter methods that do not do anything beyond pass calls onto the next layer down.

 To summarize the collected code smells: